 Over the past 15 months (yes, that's all it's been), Digital DJ Tips has been visited by over half a million DJs!
-In that time you've left literally thousands and thousands of thoughtful comments, both on the blog and on our Twitter, Facebook and YouTube channels, and also in response to our Access All Areas club newsletters - all of which have helped us to understand exactly who you are and what you need from us.
+In that time you've left literally thousands and thousands of thoughtful comments, both on the blog and on our Twitter, Facebook and YouTube channels, and also in our members forum and areas (click here to join) - all of which have helped us to understand exactly who you are and what you need from us.

 We started Digital DJ Tips in order to help you to DJ properly with digital DJ gear (it's at the top of every page), and thanks to all your feedback, we've managed to distill the most important skills needed to DJ successfully in the post-vinyl age into these "ten commandments".
 Every day for the next 10 days, we'll publish one of the commandments on the blog.
 Think of it as our manifesto - the way digital DJing should be done; a starting point for all new digital DJs, as well as a checklist for the more experienced.
 Also think of it as a campaign for better digital DJing.